-- All the Other Reindeer: The Exorians didn't want to care for children with "mutant powers".
-Their hypocrisy was made obvious later in a story when they demanded that the Twins save them from another duo of Exorian shapeshifters.
+- All the Other Reindeer: The Exorians didn't want to care for children with "mutant powers."
+Their hypocrisy is made obvious in a later story when they demand that the Twins save them from another duo of Exorian shapeshifters.
 This is also probably a Shout-Out to Marvel's X-Men.

 - Animorphism: Jayna's superpower.

 - Canon Immigrant: Though it wasn't until the Extreme Justice comics that they were officially part of The DCU.

 - Chest Insignia: Stylized Z and J, respectively.
 Justified, as they only added the letters to their Space Clothes after joining the Superfriends.
 One of the comics has them getting the insignias specifically because of their admiration of Superman's "S" symbol.

 - Dumb Blonde: Subverted; as Johan and Johanna, they dyed their hair blond (using one of Carter's inventions) and acted very intelligently.

 - Elemental Shapeshifter: Zan's powers, with a generous side of Making a Splash and An Ice Person.

 - Everything's Better with Monkeys: Technically, Gleek is an alien who just happens to resemble a blue monkey.

 - Fictionary: Interlac, the language spoken by the Twins before coming to Earth.